Worms and Fleas

 Adult cats need regular worming depending on their lifestyle.

 Tapeworms are acquired from eating fleas (which often occurs when the cat is grooming) and also from hunting.
 Roundworms can also be caught from hunting.
 So the cat with the active outdoor lifestyle will get regular reinfections and need worming frequently - monthly to keep worm free.
 The housecat is much less likely to be repeatedly re infecting itself.
-Cats are often not wormed as often as they should be due to difficulty in giving them pills, Our routine worming pill is small and reasonably palatable but spot options are also available at the surgery.
+Cats are often not wormed as often as they should be due to difficulty in giving them pills but it is just as important to worm cats as it is dogs.
+Our routine worming pill is small and reasonably palatable but spot options are also available at the surgery.
 We have a new product for cats that will treat fleas, ticks, roundworm, tapeworm and lungworm in cats so one easy-to-use product can provide complete parasite control for your cat.

 We are able to send reminders for wormer.
 If you would like to ensure that you get a regular reminder then please ensure that we have your mobile number/ email.
 You can arrnage to have reminders sent by either SMS or email, and to be sent at monthly or 3 monthly intervals depending on the risk factors for worms in your pet.

-Routine flea treatments for pets and the house are available at reception.
+Routine flea treatments for pets and the house are available.
 Some allergic pets can have severe skin problems caused or exacerbated by fleas and these pets may need specific treatments that the vet can advise on.
-Many non allergic pets have fleas that donot bother them.
+Many non allergic pets have fleas that do not bother them.
 However the presence of fleas in the house might bother you!

 If your pet has fleas then you will need to treat the environment as well as the animal as flea eggs and larvae will be present in the house.
 Failure to treat the house properly is the commonest reason for flea treatments to appear to fail.
 Fleas are insects so they have a lifecycle with eggs larvae & pupae as well as the adult parasite.
+Just like butterflies only not quite as attractive!
 These stages are much harder to kill.
 Treating the adult fleas on the pet is only treating the tip of the iceberg!

 Our household spray has 2 ingredients - an adulticide to kill the adult fleas and, more importantly, an insect growth hormone inhibitor to kill the developing stages.
 If used correctly it should provide upto 12 months flea control in your house.